 Perfect Attendance: Students must be in school on time, every day, and all day.
-Pupils taking an independent study contract do not qualify for perfect attendance.
+Students taking an independent study contract do not qualify for perfect attendance.

 Independent Study: A request by the parent/guardian due to an emergency, vacation, or illness, for independent study may be used on a short-term basis to ensure that the student is able to maintain academic progress in his/her regular classes.
 This request must be made at least 3 days prior to give school staff enough time to process.
 Independent Study must be for a minimum of 3 days and may not exceed 14 days for all schools.
 All Independent Study contracts must be completed and signed PRIOR to the student's absence from regular school.
-Contracts must be signed by the teacher, the parent, the student, and any other responsible party which may include a supervising teacher.
+Contracts must be signed by the teacher, the parent/guardian, the student, and any other responsible party which may include a supervising teacher.
 Contracts not signed prior to the first day of the independent study will be considered null and void.

 Eligibility for Independent Study: Provided that experienced certificated staff are available to effectively supervise students in independent study, the principal may approve the participation of a student who demonstrates the motivation, commitment, organizational skills, and academic skills necessary to work independently.
-A student whose academic performance is not at grade level is not eligible for independent study.
 Students must demonstrate good attendance at school.
 For an elementary student, the Principal may consider the parent/guardian's level of commitment to assist the student.
 Requests for Independent study may be approved during the Standardized Testing and Reporting period only in the case of an emergency as determined by the school Principal.